Is this your child's symptom?

 - Sun avoidance is best for children under 6 months.
 Stay in the shade.

 - Sun avoidance or sun proof clothing are best for children 6 months to 3 years.
-That means clothes that fully cover the arms and legs.
+If they have to be in the sun, use clothes that fully cover the arms and legs.
 Also, have your child wear a hat with a brim.
+Apply sunscreen to exposed skin.
+Use a stroller with a canopy.

 - When a sunscreen is needed, infants can use adult sunscreens.
 The FDA hasn't approved their use under 6 months old.
 However, the AAP supports their use at this age.
 There are no reported harmful side effects from today's sunscreens.